crosswalk-project/crosswalk-website/public/documentation/screens/screen_measurements.md

 Android uses the term "density-independent pixels" rather than "device-independent pixels", but they are effectively the same thing.
 Though the definition of a dip in Android is different from the CSS definition:

 > The density-independent pixel is equivalent to one physical pixel on a 160 dpi screen, which is the baseline density assumed by the system for a "medium" density screen...The conversion of dp units to screen pixels is simple: px = dp * (dpi / 160).
-For example, on a 240 dpi screen, 1 dp equals 1.5 physical pixels. (from http://developer.android.com/guide/practices/screens_support.html; if you're interested in finding out more about density-independent design, this page is generally helpful)
+For example, on a 240 dpi screen, 1 dp equals 1.5 physical pixels.
+> <footer>__Android Developer documentation__ [source](http://developer.android.com/guide/practices/screens_support.html)</footer>

+(If you're interested in finding out more about density-independent design, [this page](http://developer.android.com/guide/practices/screens_support.html) is generally helpful)

 While this calculation holds for applications on Android, the same is not true for browsers: it is not possible to determine the dips a browser will have from a screen's ppi in a similar fashion.
 Browser vendors actually decide how many dips a browser should have on a particular device or physical screen, regardless of its screen size.
 [This article](http://www.quirksmode.org/blog/archives/2012/07/more_about_devi.html) explains the details, but the important point is that browsers (and Crosswalk) actually use another calculation to get the dimension of the viewport in dips: